-Quality second hand books - 280 Sydney Road, Coburg, Melbourne - We are closed, except for phone and online orders.
+Quality second hand books - 280 Sydney Road, Coburg, Melbourne - We are open everyday except Monday.
 We have many more books in store!
-Please contact me on 0400066287.
-Free local delivery.
+Contact me on 0400066287.
+Free local delivery. $10 postage within Australia.

 Publisher: RMIT University Press 2010 Author: Harriet Edquist and Richard Black ISBN: 9781921426537 Format: Paperback, 170pp, 180x240mm Neil Clerehan is widely regarded as one of the most significant architects of Melbourne's post-war period.
 He made his name designing innovative housing for the city's rapidly expanding suburbs, and as director of The Age Small Homes Service (SHS), which provided home-builders with an extensive selection of house designs for £5 each.
 He is also a prolific and highly-respected writer on architectural practice.

 This is the first book-length study of this key figure in Australian modernism.
 Leading architectural writers, Harriet Edquist, Richard Black and Leon van Schaik, provide a comprehensive survey, analysis and critique of Clerehan's large body of work.
 Extensively illustrated throughout, the book provides an atlas of Clerehan's designs for the SHS, measured drawings of four representative houses, and a selected directory of the architects works to 2005.

 This engaging book with appeal to anyone with an interested in Australian architecture, in the development of the nation's suburbs, or in Australian modernism.